|507 page views|

-This is another fun, airy route on the Tan Buttresses.
+This is another fun, exposed route on the Tan Buttresses.
 The crux pitch has some wild climbing in airy positions.

 1) After starting in a funky chimney feature, follow the corner system for 180 feet or so to a nice ledge.
 Generally stay on the right side of the depression with a number of pleasant handcrack sections, 5.10.